 - STREAMLINE EMBOSSING: The top face of this press has an embossing plate which depresses parts of the design, creating a textured effect….
 The unique streamlining of Armstrong’s embossing assures ease of cleaning.

 Precautionary Pam notes: I also want to relate that in her book, Powell says that while linoleum is known today for its use of renewable resources (cork, linseed oil, namely), heavy metals such as lead may have been used in the manufacturer of old linoleum.
 In particular, she points out that lead and other heavy metals such as cadmium and chromium may have been used in the pigments used for coloration.
-Resilient flooring may have contained other hazardous materials such as asbestos; check adhesives, too.
+Resilient flooring made from other materials may have contained other hazardous materials such as asbestos; check adhesives, too.
 So — Precautionary Pam repeats: Be sure to test the materials in your old houses for vintage nastiness like lead, asbestos and more — get with your own properly licensed professional to determine what’s in your house and its layers, so that you can make informed decisions about how to handle.
 For more info and links see our Be Safe / Renovate Safe page.

 Armstrong 5352 — why was it so popular?

 Back to Armstrong 5352: Why was it so popular?
 I will theorize that 5352 resonated for decades because so many American kitchens were “traditional” in overall character, year in and year out.
 This floor design — with its warm, essentially neutral colors — and with its evocation of timeless brick flooring — would have fit into many a kitchen.

 Armstrong pointed to its versatility, describing it as a “Tile effect with a warm informal look.
 Good choice for a small room, hall, den, kitchen, living room, or dining room.”